 1.2 Preparatory process for the ITU Secretary-General’s Report

 1.2.1 Discussions at WTPF-21 shall be based solely on a single report by the ITU Secretary-General, and contributions from participants based on that report, prepared in accordance with a procedure adopted by the Council and based on the proposals of Member States and Sector Members, and on the views of Associates, Academia and stakeholders, and WTPF shall not consider drafts of any new Opinions that were not presented during the preparatory period foreseen for drawing up the Secretary-General’s report prior to the Forum (Resolution 2 (Rev. Dubai, 2018)).
-This report by the Secretary-General (“Report”) outlines a potential scope for discussions and presents some of the policy issues under consideration among different stakeholder groups on mobilizing new and emerging digital technologies and trends for sustainable development.
+This report by the Secretary-General (“Report”) outlines a potential scope for discussions and presents some of the policies under consideration among different stakeholder groups for mobilizing new and emerging telecommunications/ICTs for sustainable development.

 1.2.2 In accordance with Decision 611 of ITU Council 2019, the ITU Secretary-General has convened an Informal Experts Group (IEG), each of whom is active in preparing for WTPF-21 in this regard.